umijs/qiankun/README.md

 Modularity is very important for large application.
 By breaking down a large system into individual sub-applications, we can achieve good divide-and-conquer between products and when necessary combination, especially for enterprise applications that usually involve multi-team collaboration.
 But if you're trying to implement such a micro frontends architecture system by yourself, you're likely to run into some tricky problems:

-- In what form do subapplications publish static resources?
+- In what form do sub applications publish static resources?
 - How does the main application integrate individual sub-applications?
 - How do you ensure that sub-applications are independent of each other (development independent, deployment independent) and runtime isolated?
 - Performance issues?
 What about public dependencies?